 Impacts have been a fundamental geological process throughout the planet's history.
 As such, they teach us a significant amount about the interior and history of our planet.

 Modern geophysical exploration does not stop at the surface of the planet earth.
-Without the corollary field of meteoritics, we would have nothing against which to normalize data, no conception of the deep interior of the planet, and no real conception of geochemical differentiation at a planetary scale.
+Without the corollary field of meteoritics and impact science, we would have nothing against which to normalize data, no conception of the deep interior of the planet, no understanding of the planets ancient or modern internal heat budget, and no real conception of geochemical differentiation at a planetary scale.

 This is why the earth has a dense iron core and is composed of progressively lighter materials as one works outward.
 In materials from space, we see the results of differentiation in the form of iron-nickel meteorites, the cores of shattered, differentiated planetesimals from the early solar system.
 Obviously, planetary differentiation concentrates some materials, such as iron, to a useful extent, but it fails to concentrate many other elements to a level we would think of as recoverable ore.
 For that, we need impacts, water, prolonged regional volcanism, or plate tectonics.
 (I'll again apologize for the oversimplification, but encourage the reader to search the subject further if interested.
 There are lifetimes worth of fascinating work to be done in understanding the mechanisms, physical means, and subtle results of planetary scale differentiation.)